 All computers speak in binary, a series of 0 and 1.
 However, just like English and Spanish can use the same alphabet but have completely different words for similar objects, computers also had their own version of languages.
 ASCII is used as a method to give all computers the same language, allowing them to share documents and files.

 ASCII is important because the development gave computers a common language.

 ASCII is an acronym that stands for American Standard Code for Information Interchange.

 ASCII tables are well known in computer circles because they are the babblefish that works between computer hard drives and humans.

 Babblefish, if you don’t know, is a fish from Hitchhiker’s Guide of the Galaxy that can be put in your ear to translate alien languages.
 Having the common tables in ASCII was important for computers to be able to talk to each other.

 Hard drives store information on magnets (or transistors), that only have two states, on and off.
 ASCII tables are how we go from a set of eight 0s and 1s (or a byte of data) to the letter “a” or “A”, or the number “4”.
 The tables are commonly used across all computer systems, which allows my computer to read word documents written on your computer, even if I use a PC and you use a Mac – and no, it was not always like that!
 The tables include the ASCII alphabet, ASCII binary, ASCII symbols and more!

-Check out the video below to learn even more about the ASCII tables.
+Check out the video below to learn even more about how ASCII tables are used when computers read and write data in binary.
 Learn binary and imaging in our newest Teachers Pay Teachers unit!
 There is a great binary imaging sheet that you can even download for FREE!